0xfps/Diamond/README.md

 ### EIP-2535

-An practical outlook into the Diamond contract structure.
+A practical outlook into the Diamond contract structure.

 <br/>